-The Lieutenant Governor greets The Queen and receives members of the Royal Family on royal tours and during their stays in Ontario.
+The Lieutenant Governor greets The King and receives members of the Royal Family on royal tours and during their stays in Ontario.

 The Lieutenant Governor also welcomes world leaders and representatives of international institutions, acting as Ontario’s official host and providing opportunities to learn about and appreciate Canadians and Ontarians.
 The Lieutenant Governor customarily receives visiting High Commissioners and Ambassadors as well as newly arrived consuls general posted to Toronto.

 The Lieutenant Governor plays a pre-eminent role in the many diverse celebrations and commemorations taking place throughout the year in Ontario.
 By doing so, the Lieutenant Governor acts as a focus for unity and pride, and serves as a public leader during times good and bad.

 The Lieutenant Governor regularly promotes volunteer and public service in communities across Ontario, and maintains strong links with those who serve their neighbours, such as members of the Canadian Forces and civilian police, fire, and medical services.